 For the “still air” box, we used a glass aquarium turned on its side, and wiped the inside down thoroughly with 70% isopropyl alcohol.
 We used a clean, wiped down red plastic cup to hold the plant tissue culture media tube upright.

 For the “clean counter” environment, we cleaned the top surface of the aquarium with 70% isopropyl alcohol, and set our plates and plant media tube on top.

 For the “HEPA filtered air” box, we used a large clear plastic storage bin, and a small desktop “air purifier” that we purchased at Lowe’s.
-We carefully measured the exhaust port on the air purifier, and laid out where we wanted to cut an opening in the bottom of the clear plastic bin.
+We carefully measured the exhaust port on the air purifier using the measurements off of this in this in-depth review and laid out where we wanted to cut an opening in the bottom of the clear plastic bin.
 We quickly discovered that the clear plastic bin was much easier to shatter than it was to cut:

 But we had some spare pink foam insulation handy, and made an adapter:

 We had the fan in the air purifier running on low, and did NOT use the ionizer/ozone generator option.